AragonBlack/fundraising/apps/aragon-fundraising/app/README.md

 - no more than one increase per month.
 Check last update with `timestamp` on the tapped token
 - no restrictions on decrease
-- an increase should fit within the `maximumTapIncreasePct`
+- an increase should fit within the `maximumTapRateIncreasePct`
 - no particular rules on the `floor` (TODO: what about preventing floor increase over reserve balance ?)

 ### **Claim**